 Scotland 2008 the recommendations of the Reporters clearly recognises that the funding of council staff costs is not an essential requirement for the granting of consent to planning application. • The proposal to use Section 69 (S69) is unacceptable and unworkable.
 The council should not be seeking contributions which serve no valid planning purpose by any route.
-Scottish Government Reporters have indicated that the council could seek to use general powers.
-WLC to continue to explore how developers and the council can work together to unlock development constraints. • S69 contributions are a matter for negotiation and voluntary agreements with developers; Homes for Scotland would suggest there is no obligation on a developer to agree to any contribution under S69 and, in the current market conditions, no developer is likely to agree to these contributions.
-However, that lack of agreement cannot then be used by the council as a reason to refuse consent.
-It is not the council's intention to refuse planning permission if there is no agreement about contributions being secured under s69.
-WLC to seek contributions through negotiation and voluntary agreements. • WLC should consider the sensitivity of its proposals in the current climate.
+Scottish Government Reporters have indicated that the council could seek to use general powers. developers and the • S69 contributions are a matter for negotiation and voluntary agreements with developers; Homes for Scotland would suggest there is no obligation on a developer to agree to any contribution under S69 and, in the current market conditions, no developer is likely to agree to these contributions.
+However, that lack of agreement cannot then be used by the council as a reason to refuse consent. contributions through negotiation and voluntary WLC should consider the sensitivity of its proposals in the current climate.
 House builders have made redundant 30-50% of their staff in recent months.
 It would be a crass and insensitive council which thought it right to ask developers to fund the staff costs of another body while simultaneously making redundant their own staff.
 The council might wish to consider carefully the adverse publicity this could generate.
 Comments noted.
 The development industry has to accept that council resources are limited and that this could delay developments.
-The council accepts that these are difficult times for the development See above.
+The council accepts that these are difficult times for the development

-The SPG on Professional Services should be withdrawn. industry.
+• The SPG on Professional Services should be withdrawn. industry.
 Nevertheless, it is disappointing that the council has asked the development industry to suggest innovative approaches for partnership working that could be explored but none have been suggested.
 Not accepted for the reasons stated above.
 Proceed with changes to SPG to delete reference to section 75 agreements.
-Stirling Developments 7 th November 2008 S75 agreements are considered an inappropriate method for securing funds towards council services.
+Stirling Developments 7 th November 2008 • S75 agreements are considered an inappropriate method for securing funds towards council services.
 If the need for a contribution cannot pass 'first principles' test and be secured under a traditional planning agreement then it is not satisfactory to request a direct financial contribution under the more general S69 provision.
 Voluntary S69 agreements do not need to satisfy the tests outlined in circular 12/1996 on planning agreements.
-Note comments.
-More emphasis should be placed on considering options where developers can assist in delivering council services rather than be asked to directly finance them.
+Note comments. • More emphasis should be placed on considering options where developers can assist in delivering council services rather than be asked to directly finance them.
 The council needs to control resoures for reasons of transparency.
 Note comments.